Prometeo-Platform/Prometeo-Web-App/README.md

     ```
         docker run -p 3306:3306 --name prometeo-mariadb -e MYSQL_ROOT_PASSWORD='' -d mariadb
     ```
+    MYSQL_ROOT_PASSWORD is the initial password you want to set for the db login
+    3. Test the image by logging into the container once it is running
+    ```
+    docker exec -it prometeo-mariadb mysql -uroot -p
+    ```
+    FYI: This command might also useful for loading the dump
-    3. Use the prometeo.sql and procedure.sql to dump into the new database to get the initial framework set.
+    4. Use the prometeo.sql and procedure.sql to dump into the new database to get the initial framework set from https://github.com/Code-and-Response/Prometeo-Database
-    4. Test the image - TBD

 3. Create python virtual environment
    ```
         python3 -m venv python3